bonsai-rx/docs/articles/reactive-tolist.md

 ### Examples

-Use `ToList` to create a list with every element in the sequence.
+Use `ToList` to create a list with every element in an observable sequence.

 :::workflow
 ![ToList Example](../workflows/reactive-tolist-example.bonsai)